Highsky7/DolbotX/README.md

     - **Fall:** Detects and follows a series of visual markers (`A`, `E`, `Heart`, etc.).
     - **Winter:** Navigates snowy environments by identifying the drivable path from a fusion of standard track and snow segmentation.
 - **Object Following:** Tracks and follows a Unitree Go2 robot using a learned model of its rear profile, maintaining a set distance using depth data.
 - **Drivable Area Segmentation:** Utilizes both Bird's-Eye-View (BEV) and camera-space perception to identify and navigate drivable surfaces.
-It supports various terrains like colored tracks, sand, gravel, and snow by generating and following paths, even when multiple drivable regions coexist in the frame (see the demonstration GIFs below).
+It supports various terrains like colored tracks, sand, gravel, and snow by generating and following paths, even when multiple drivable regions coexist in the frame (see the demonstration gallery below, including a YouTube Short for multi-area driving).
 - **Multi-Camera System:** Integrates several USB cameras and an Intel RealSense depth camera for comprehensive environmental perception.
 - **Hardware Integration:** Communicates with Arduino controllers for low-level wheel and LED control.